CadQuery/cadquery/doc/primer.rst

 Usually the first workplane created is the "XY" plane, also known as the "front" plane.
 Once a solid is defined the most common way to create a workplane is to select a face on the solid that you intend to modify and create a new workplane relative to it.
-You can also create new workplanes in anywhere in world coordinate system, or relative to other planes using offsets or rotations.
+You can also create new workplanes anywhere in the world coordinate system, or relative to other planes using offsets or rotations.

 The most powerful feature of workplanes is that they allow you to work in 2D space in the coordinate system of the